Earned Honor | VA National Cemetery Placement for Veterans

 Once we have the required documentation, scheduling typically takes 1-2 weeks depending on cemetery availability and honors coordination.
 We work with your family's timeline and preferences as much as possible.

 The service takes place at a committal shelter at the cemetery.
 By law, every eligible veteran receives military funeral honors: at least two uniformed service members, the playing of Taps, ceremonial folding of the American flag, and presentation of the flag to next of kin.
-A rifle volley may also be rendered when available.
 The service is generally about 20 minutes.

 Yes.
 We attend the committal service with your family to provide support, ensure the ceremony proceeds smoothly, and handle any last-minute coordination so you can focus on the ceremony.